Visitacion Valley, San Francisco: History

 The two high-rise apartment buildings in the center of this photograph (Geneva Towers) were originally built as private housing in the 1960s and converted to public housing in the 1970s.
 The Geneva Towers were demolished in May 1998.

 A former army barracks built in 1941 that was turned into low-income housing projects after the war, the Sunnydale Projects is the largest public housing community in San Francisco and is one of the most violent places in the city.
 Plans are in progress to redevelop the housing project, more information at Sunnydale Housing Project.

 In the 1960s, famed real estate developer Joseph Eichler build two towers called Geneva Towers using federal aid designed to fund affordable rental housing for middle-incomers.
 Vice President Hubert Humphrey was present for the dedication of the towers in 1965.
 In 1967, Eichler ran into financial trouble and the Geneva Towers went into receivership.
 The Housing Authority of San Francisco eventually took over the management and turned the towers into rentals for Section 8 tenants.
 The towers suffered through dilapidation and poor maintenance throughout the 1980s and were plagued by gangs and drug activity.

 The City ordered the destruction of the buildings in 1998 and replaced them with lower-density units.

 During the 1970s, with the closing of the Bayshore Cutoff and the Schlage Lock Factory winding down its business, the neighborhood experienced economic decline.

 Beginning around the late 1980s, Chinese American (mostly immigrants) began to move into the neighborhood.
 Today, more than half of the neighborhood's population is Chinese Locals cite the demolishment of the Geneva Towers and the influx of Asians and Latinos as a huge boost in the turnaround for the neighborhood.

 Demographics

-According to the 2012 to 2016 census data gathered by the San Francisco Planning Dept.
+According to the 2020 census data gathered by the San Francisco Planning Dept.